 What You Can Do to Help

-You can help save lions by writing a Letter to Lions that will be shared with African leaders.
-Share why lions are important to you and include a drawing if you like.
-You can also donate to charities like National Geographic’s Big Cat Initiative, Panthera’s Project Leonardo, or the African Wildlife Foundation.
+You can help save lions by donating to charities like National Geographic’s Big Cat Initiative, Panthera’s Project Leonardo, or the African Wildlife Foundation.

 - National Geographic’s Lion Page